Every good wildlife photographer needs a code of practice.

 I will apply, for the benefit of subscribers, all measures required for the GDPR, avoiding those twin traps of sharing personal data and copyright infringement.

-I will remember that there is an art to wildlife photography as well as a skill and that the well-being, sympathy, and understanding of a subject has to outweigh the need for a picture or the chance of a commission.
+I will remember that although there is an art and skill to wildlife photography, the well-being, sympathy, and understanding of a subject has to outweigh any need for a picture or the chance of a commission.

 I will remember that I must not try to to separate a wild animal from its own nature, but must always respect it for what it is, as its very behaviour can affect our ecology in ways that I may never understand.
 My responsibility includes these related problems if I am to show that I care adequately for all kinds of wildlife.